Hard-Constrained Deep Learning for Climate Downscaling: Appendix B: Clipping for nonnegativity

-As natural RGB images have a well-defined rane, it is common in CNN and GAN implementations to clip the pixels at inference time to the desired range, removing negative values, for example.
+As natural RGB images have a well-defined range, it is common in CNN and GAN implementations to clip the pixels at inference time to the desired range, removing negative values, for example.
 Here, in Table \ref{clip_results} we show that doing that gives a very small increase in performance, but still performs significantly worse than SmCL, which achieves also zero negative values.
+We want to point out that a combination of a constraint layer such as MultCL and clipping would lead to the clipping layer to destroy the enforced consistency given by the contraint layer if applied afterwards.